 Born on a wine farm in South Africa’s Western Cape , wine farming is in André’s blood.
 André moved to New Zealand’s South Island in search of a new life with his family, and he found just that at Amisfield.
 Since then André has watched his daughter grow up between the vines that he's helped plant, grow and take care of.

-André has now spent over a decade growing grapes at Amisfield and finds great reward at the end of a season – knowing what a challenge each vintage was to grow through the exquisitely stark and contrasting conditions the region offers.
+André has now spent over two decades growing grapes at Amisfield and finds great reward at the end of a season – knowing what a challenge each vintage was to grow through the exquisitely stark and contrasting conditions the region offers.

 Adopting Central Otago and the Amisfield vineyard as his family’s home, André spends his time enjoying visits to his family’s crib on the Dunedin coast.

 Vaughan’s love of cooking was inherited through his mother, who trained him to bake before he could even see over the counter.
 After beginning his career in some of Auckland’s top restaurants, Vaughan spent a decade building his experience at some of the best restaurants in the world.